Cozy Peach Kitchen

 White Bean Dip with Rosemary

-Overhead view of white bowl filled with white bean dip next to crackers and baby bell peppers
+Overhead view of white bowl filled with rosemary white bean dip next to crackers and baby bell peppers.

-This is a great appetizer option if you're serving anyone with a vegetarian, vegan or gluten-free diet.
+It's a great appetizer option if you're serving anyone with a vegetarian, vegan, or gluten-free diet, or if you just want a nutritious option to serve alongside air fryer cauliflower wings and puff pastry bites.

 • Great northern beans are my go-to white bean for dips, but you can also use navy or cannellini if that's what you have on hand.